 For the most part, many people were enthralled by the product on the field between whichever two teams were playing (except this guy).
 There was one on-field part of the game that really took away from the excellent contests and that was the refereeing or lack thereof.

 Yours truly documented several cases of the referees not calling fouls, penalties given despite fouls occurring outside the box (USA vs Germany), and goal kicks given instead of corner kicks among many other issues.
 What is so striking about the referees is that these were determined to be the best in the world.
 (To be fair, there are plenty of gripes about the referees and officials in the NFL, NBA, NHL, MLB, MLS, Premier League, etc.).

 That is a scary thought, but the World Cup deserves better.
 Why not use men to referee during the World Cup?
-Yes, this is a Women’s tournament, but it does not mean that men could not handle the job if they are qualified.
+Yes, this is a Women’s tournament, but it does not mean that men could not handle the job if they are qualified (the opposite holds true for the men’s tournament as well).
 It can be a few sets of male referees and assistants while keeping the majority of referees on the field females as one idea for the future.